Host diversity and adaptive vector feeding preferences shape disease burden in vector-borne diseases: The model

-Here, the parameters $b_i$ and $d_i$ represent the birth and death rates for the host population $h_i$ ($i=1,2$), while $b_3$ is the birth rate of the vector population and $b_{31}$ accounts for the crowding effect on vector births.
+Here, we assume equal birth and death rates of the host species, denoted by $d_i (=b_i)$ for host population $hi$, $i=1,2$.
+This keeps the total host populations constant.
+Further, $b_3$ is the birth rate of the vector population, $b_{31}$ accounts for the crowding effect on vector births.
 The mortality rate of vectors is $d_3$, and $c$ is the biting rate of vectors on hosts per unit time.
 The transmission probabilities from infected hosts to susceptible vectors and from infected vectors to susceptible hosts are denoted by $\beta_{vh}$ and $\beta_{hv}$, respectively.
-All parameters are positive.
-For simplicity, we assume that birth and death rates are equal across host and vector populations, ensuring constant total population sizes.
+All parameters are assumed to be positive.
+To maintain analytical tractability while focusing on the effects of feeding preference on transmission dynamics in a two-host system, disease-induced mortality is not incorporated into the model.
 The model parameters are summarized in Table~\ref{table1}.